 - Salt to taste

-- Wash the pork knuckles and place in a pressure cooker
+- Wash the pork knuckles and place in a pressure cooker2 to 3 pork knuckles

-- Add the whole carrot, celery and cabbage along with the salt and peppercorns
+- Add the whole carrot, celery and onion along with the salt and peppercorns1 medium carrot, 1 stick celery, 1 small onion, 10 whole black peppercorns, 1 teaspoon salt

 - Set the pressure cooker on 'meat' or 'stew' function and cook for 30 minutes